skip navigation

 • Be polite and respectful and model appropriate behavior

-• NEVER yell at your referees
+• NEVER yell or interact with the referees

 • Do NOT allow your players to be disrespectful nor blame the referees